 Interest rate risk

 If interest rates increase, the value of bonds decreases in response.
 The longer the term of the bond, the more sensitive its price is to interest rates.
-If interest rates see a further increase in 3 or 5 years from now, that will lower the value of bonds purchased today.
+We are currently in a low-interest-rate environment which is expected to turn around at some point.
+If interest rates increase in 3 or 5 years from now, that will lower the value of bonds purchased today.

 Issuer credit risk

 There is also the possibility of the bond issuer not being able to pay back the capital they owe the bondholder on maturity.
 This is rare, which is why bonds are generally considered safer investments than stocks, but the risk is not zero.
 The more creditworthy the bond issuer, like a provincial or federal government, the more likely they are to make good on their debts.
 The riskier the bond issuer, like a new or struggling corporation, the higher the possibility that they may not be able to pay back the amount they borrow.
 The risk of the bond not being paid back is typically reflected in the coupon rate, which is why you see higher rates for longer less creditworthy issuers and bonds of longer terms.

 Nevertheless, bonds remain a less volatile investment than stocks and an excellent source of passive income for your portfolio.
 Carefully selecting the right mix of bonds as investments can protect your capital and generate a good return.